bigmlcom/bigml-java/samples/BigML-Sample-Client/README.md

-It is a Eclipse project with a simple class `org.bigml.sample.BigMLSampleClient` that shows how to create resources and local predictins using these bindings.
+It is a Eclipse project with a simple class `org.bigml.sample.BigMLSampleClient` that shows how to create resources and local predictions using these bindings.

 It starts with a basic predictive workflow using BigML's API: